The Algarve is one of Europe's most popular tourist destinations.

 How to get there?

 There are no direct flights from the US currently to Faro airport but you can connect pretty much everywhere in Europe.
 TAP Portuguese airlines are increasing their frequency from the East coast and offer free layovers in Lisbon which is also very much worth a visit.
 Fares this summer from the U.K. have been at an all time low possibly due to weaker sterling, Brexit fears or excess capacity on the routes.
 Travelling from New York I used the new Norwegian Airlines service from Stewart airport and connected to Ryanair in Edinburgh utilizing a couple of very low fares.
+Use Skyscanner to compare different flight prices.

 Nothing is worse than having a journey ahead of you when you arrive after a long days travel.
 Praia de Faro offers everything you need and it's location means you get more holiday time when you arrive and the day you leave.